tomo-wb/GEC_CCE/README.md

 ## Evaluation

-You can evaluate your systems using the following scorers (M2socorer and GLUE).
+You can evaluate your systems using the following scorers (m2scorer and GLEU).

 * [M2scorer](https://github.com/nusnlp/m2scorer)
 * [GLEU](https://github.com/cnap/gec-ranking)